 Technology open morning – 8 September, Gorse Hill, Swindon

 Keeping track of the latest equipment, information and services available to anyone with sight loss is not easy.
 That’s why we’re organising a free information event in Swindon to showcase what’s on offer.
 Representatives from the major suppliers of low vision aids and assistive technology products will be on hand to demonstrate the latest tech – so its a great chance to have a go and find out more.
-Event takes place on Thursday 8 September from 10am to 12 noon at Gorse Hill Community Centre, Chapel Street, Swindon SN2 8DA
+The event takes place on Tuesday 8 September from 10am to 2pm at Gorse Hill Community Centre, Chapel Street, Swindon SN2 8DA

 For more information click here